 - The reason for calling is an appeal: You want to set the right atmosphere to get positive responses.

-These expectations can be quite daunting for an inexperienced volunteer or even a seasoned agent.
-A calling script is a blueprint for your interactions with supporters and prospects.
-It helps you
+These expectations can be quite daunting for an inexperienced volunteer or even a seasoned agent and ideally your volunteers should feel good about the work they’re doing.
+It’s crucial to train them for a successful phonathon campaign.
+A calling script helps you raise money by acting as a blueprint for your interactions with supporters and prospects.

 - Cover every crucial detail.